w3c/trace-context/spec/20-http_header_format.md

 #### trace-id

-This is the ID of the whole trace forest and is used to uniquely identify a [distributed trace](https://w3c.github.io/trace-context/#dfn-distributed-traces) through a system.
+This is the ID of the whole trace forest and is used to uniquely identify a <a href="#dfn-distributed-traces">distributed trace</a> through a system.
 It is represented as a 16-byte array, for example, `4bf92f3577b34da6a3ce929d0e0e4736`.
 All bytes as zero (`00000000000000000000000000000000`) is considered an invalid value.

 If the `trace-id` value is invalid (for example if it contains non-allowed characters or all zeros), vendors MUST ignore the `traceparent`.